opnfv/clover/docs/release/configguide/sdc_config_guide.rst

     $ docker rmi opnfv/clover-ns-snort-ids
     $ docker rmi opnfv/clover

-The Redis, Prometheus and Jaeger docker images can be removed with the following commands:
+If deployment was performed with the Clover container, the first four images above will not be present.
+The Redis, Prometheus and Jaeger docker images can be removed with the following commands, if deployed from source:

 .. code-block:: bash